-A year ago, Donald J. Trump overturned Obama’s bill regarding mental illness-related background checks for prospective gun purchasers, and yet he addressed the nation the day after the latest school shooting discussing mental health.
+A few years ago, Donald J. Trump overturned Obama’s bill regarding mental illness-related background checks for prospective gun purchasers, and yet he addressed the nation the day after a school shooting discussing mental health.

 Some countries arm their teachers.
 We are not capable here.
 If you want to send your student to a military zone every morning, please do so.
 Outside of the United States, several countries at war do exactly this, both outside and inside childrens’ schools.